Marina South Pier MRT station: Station details

 Marina South Pier station, the southern terminus of the NSL, has an official station code of NS28.
 The next station north is Marina Bay.
 Trains turnaround at this terminus by using crossovers located at both ends of the station.
 The station is located in Marina South underneath Marina Coastal Drive and south of the Marina Coastal Expressway.
 The station has two exits, connecting to the Marina South Pier Ferry Terminal and the Marina Bay Cruise Centre, and will serve future developments in the upcoming Marina Bay Downtown area.

+A new 6 by 6 m dance space was established by SMRT Corporation at this station on 15 January 2026.
+The space, MirrorMoves, was established for its open layout and relatively low pedestrian traffic, enabling dance activities to proceed without disruption to passenger movement.

 Public art

 The station displays two artworks as part of the MRT network's Art-in-Transit programme, a public showcase which integrates artworks into the MRT network.
 An artwork from the Singapore Contemporary Young Artists (SCYA), Past.
 Transition.
 Present, depicts the modern and historical landmarks of Singapore in two parts using 27,000 decommissioned EZ-Link cards.
 When the SCYA were commissioned for the artwork in 2012, the LTA had launched a programme to recall a batch of Sony EZ-Link smartcards, which were being replaced by the CEPAS cards.
 The SCYA retrieved 50,000 cards from the storerooms in 20 different colours.
 The artwork was first sketched using the cards' colours; a reduced-size sample, using the cards, was then created via a mosaic composite builder.
 After the panel size was determined, the cards were arranged in 9 columns of 10 rows per panel.
 The 216 panels and materials were submitted to Top Pave Pte Ltd which produced the artwork.